lastguru-net/emp/content/pages/about-us.md

 - Eleventy 3 theme with Tailwind CSS 4
 - Fast and minimalistic responsive design
 - Simple grayscale color palette with a configurable accent color
+- Light and dark modes with an optional toggle
 - Content is exclusively pre-rendered (static site), but supports supplemental JavaScript
 - Can be used for a text-based (Markdown) blog or simple page
 - Logo, site name and main menu are placed on the left sidebar